Nashville-Public-Library/bedework-docs/docs/add-events/image.md

 - :x: A bad example of an alt text would be “Dog” or “Picture of a cute dog.”

-Source: Chima Mmeje, Chima.
-"How To Write the Best Alternative Text." _Moz_.
-URL:https://moz.com/learn/seo/alt-text.
-Accessed June 22, 2026.

 ## Color and Contrast

 Make sure your image has enough color contrast between text and its background to be easily readable.
-When using text over images, add a solid background behind the text, or a dark overlay.
+When using text over images, add a solid background behind the text area, or a dark overlay.
 Beware of color blindness combinations and elaborate fonts that can reduce visibility.